piellardj/bouncing-particles-gpu/README.md

 # bouncing-particles
 Particle collisions system running on GPU using OpenGL shaders.
+Handles 1 million particles at 60 fps on my integrated Intel HD Graphics chip.

 # Description
 Particle system running on the GPU.
-The only force applying to particles is gravity.
+The particles appear on top of the screen and are regenerated when they disappear at tthe bottm.
+The only force appplied to particles is gravity.
-You can draw with left mouse button obstacles on which the particles rebound.
-Right mouse button erases obstacles.
+You can draw with left mouse button obstacles on which the particles bounce.
 R key resets the simulation.

 Particles' positions and velocities are stored in textures.
 Each component is stored in 2 channels of a pixel (making it possible to store 65534 values).